Click to Rate and Give Feedback

 In an offline P2V conversion, Virtual Machine Manager cannot contact the source computer after it reboots into the Windows Preinstallation Environment (Windows PE).

-View the system and application event logs for VSS errors on the source computer.
-If you cannot correct them, try to do an offline P2V, which does not use VSS.
+If you cannot correct the VSS errors on the source computer, perform an offline P2V, which does not use VSS.

 Installation of the VMM agent on the source computer fails.